 3 credits.
 A survey of God's grace through the literature of selected New Testament epistles set in the context of the book of Acts.
-This is a writing-intensive course in the General Education program.
+This is a writingintensive course in undergraduate General Education programs.

 THE2101 The Theology and Practice of Ministry